Smile-NS/SimpleJson/README.md

 # Javadoc
 Javadoc
 # How to use?
 These are ways to use and example codes.
+Also look at Javadoc because not all written here.
 ### Create an object.
 An empty object.
 ```java